-Reporting Requirements: The subrecipient shall have a choice of submitting either a monthly or a quarterly project expenditure report to FDLE in SIMON.
-Expenditure reports are due thirty (30) days after the end of each reporting period even if the amount is zero.
-If the subgrant period is extended, additional project expenditure reports shall be submitted.
+Reporting Requirements: The subrecipient shall have a choice of submitting either a Monthly or a Quarterly Project Expenditure Report to the Department.
+Project Expenditure Reports are due thirty (30) days after the end of the reporting period.
+In addition, if the subaward period is extended, additional Project Expenditure Reports shall be submitted.

-All project expenditures for reimbursement of subrecipient costs shall be submitted on the Project Expenditure Report Forms prescribed and provided by OCJG through SIMON.
+All project expenditures for reimbursement of subrecipient costs shall be submitted on the Project Expenditure Report Forms prescribed and provided by the Office of Criminal Justice Grants through the SIMON (Subgrant Information Management Online).

-All reports shall be submitted in sufficient detail for proper pre-audit and post-audit.
-All financial data must directly correlate to performance accomplishments as set forth in the corresponding performance report.
+All Project Expenditure Reports shall be submitted in sufficient detail for proper pre-audit and post-audit.

+All reports must relate financial data to performance accomplishments.

-Before the "final" project expenditure report is processed, the subrecipient must submit to the Department all outstanding project reports and documentation, and must have satisfied all special conditions.
+Before the "final" Project Expenditure Report is processed, the subrecipient must submit to the Department all outstanding project reports and documentation, and must have satisfied all special conditions.
 Failure to comply with the above provisions shall result in forfeiture of reimbursement.